 We apply a human centred approach in designing audio based navigation network solutions for people with disabilities.
 Living the principle nothing about us, without us.

-Member and former Executive Director, Canadian Council of the Blind - CCB.
-Member Alliance for the equality of blind Canadians - AEBC.
-An extensive media and audio production background, including proprietor of Majestic Sound Studio and former Bureau Manager with Accessible Media Inc. - AMI.
+Member and former Executive Director, Canadian Council of the Blind - CCB; member Alliance for the Equality of Blind Canadians - AEBC.
+An extensive media and audio production background, including being the proprietor of Majestic Sound Studio and former Bureau Manager with Accessible Media Inc. - AMI.

-Coordinator Canadian Council of the Blind CCB, Getting Together with Technology GTT Program.
-Educating people who are blind, deaf-blind or visually impaired on the independence available through assistive technology.
-Albert has also worked as District Manager with the CNIB and, served as National Equality Director with the Alliance for the Equality of Blind Canadians.
+In past roles, Albert has worked as Coordinator Canadian Council of the Blind CCB, Get Together with Technology GTT Program, District Manager with CNIB and served as National Equality Director with the Alliance for the Equality of Blind Canadians.

-Editor Sustainable Architecture and Building Magazine www.sabmagazine.com; teacher Bachelor of Architectural Science Program at British Columbia Institute of Technology BCIT; award winning author of several books on architecture; and international speaker leading professional development seminars for architects and designers.
+Editor Sustainable Architecture and Building Magazine www.sabmagazine.com; instructor of the Bachelor of Architectural Science Program at British Columbia Institute of Technology, BCIT; award winning author of several books on architecture; and international speaker leading professional development seminars for architects and designers.